frazenshtein/fastcd/README.md

 Press 'Enter' to change directory.
 Press 'Meta'+'s' to turn on/off case sensitive search.
 Press 'Tab'/'Shift'+'Tab' to move search forward/backward.
+Press 'Shift'+'F2'-'F8' to set selected path as shortcut.
+Press 'F2'-'F8' to navigate to the directory where the shortcut points.

 Supported extra symbols: